Egon Krenz: Leader of the German Democratic Republic

-Following popular protests against East Germany's communist government, the SED Politburo voted to remove Honecker on 18 October 1989, and Krenz was elected as the new General Secretary of the SED Central Committee.
+Following popular protests against East Germany's communist government, Prime Minister Willi Stoph moved that the SED Politburo "release" Honecker as General Secretary of the SED Central Committee, naming Krenz his successor.
 Krenz had been approached several months earlier about ousting Honecker, but was reluctant to move against a man he called "my foster father and political teacher".
 He was initially willing to wait until the seriously ill Honecker died, but by October was convinced that the situation was too grave to wait for what he had called "a biological solution".

 Despite many protests, the Volkskammer elected Krenz to both of Honecker's major state posts—Chairman of the Council of State and Chairman of the National Defence Council.
 The former post was equivalent to that of president, while the latter post made Krenz commander-in-chief of the National People's Army.
 For only the second time in the Volkskammer's forty-year history, the vote was not unanimous (the first was on the law on abortion); 26 deputies voted against and 26 abstained.

 In his first address as leader, Krenz promised to blunt some of the harsher edges of Honecker's regime and promised democratic reforms.
 The speech was identical to the one he had given to a closed group of the SED Central Committee; he even addressed the national audience as "Genossen" (comrades)–a term reserved for members of the SED.
 The speech sounded formulaic, and few East Germans believed him.
-For instance, they still remembered that after the Tiananmen Square massacre just months earlier, he had gone to China to thank Deng Xiaoping on behalf of the regime.
+For instance, they still remembered that after the Tiananmen Square protest just months earlier, he had gone to China to thank Deng Xiaoping on behalf of the regime.
 In Honecker's resignation speech, he named Krenz as his successor, further conveying an impression of undemocratic intransigence.
 For this and other reasons, Krenz was almost as detested as Honecker had been; one popular joke suggested that the only difference between them was that Krenz still had a gallbladder.
 Indeed, almost as soon as he took power, thousands of East Germans took to the streets to demand his resignation.